dook-pilot/back-end/README.md

 # Introduction
 A django project to scrap information from websites and images.
 Built with django rest framework.
+This contains all the API need to run the VNG-DOOK Pilot project for web and mobile application.
 # Installation
 pip install -r requirements.txt run the project by: python manage.py runserver